feizc/Diffusion-RWKV/README.md

 ```

 There are several additional options; see [`train.py`](train.py) for details.
-All experiments in our work of training script can be found in file direction `script`.
+Experiments for training script can be found in the file direction `script`.

-For convenience, the pre-trained DiS models can be downloaded in [huggingface](https://huggingface.co/feizhengcong/Diffusion-RWKV).
+For convenience, the pre-trained Diffusion-RWKV models can be directly downloaded in [huggingface](https://huggingface.co/feizhengcong/Diffusion-RWKV).

 ### 3. Evaluation